upandeltd/UpandeInABox/README.md

 The software components used are shown in the stack above.
 ### Setup installation instructions
 Its necessary to follows the installation sequence as given below as the most likely to fail part of the installation process is the thingsboard.

+The steps below assumes:

+1. You have installed latest desktop version of the raspbian and changed the hostname to ``vipimolite``

 **INSTALL THINGSBOARD**

 *INSTALL JAVA 8*